Bond ETF Meaning

 #1 – Sovereign or Government Bond ETF

 Sovereign or Government Bond ETFs consists of bonds issued by the Government.
-These investments are rated high since it is issued by the Government and hence the returns on these bonds are a bit lower.
+These investments are rated high since the Government issues it, and hence the returns on these bonds are a bit lower.
 As it is rightly said, the higher the risk, the higher the returns.
-The interest rates on these securities are way too low and the tenure of these securities is long.
+The interest rates on these securities are way too short, and the tenure of these securities is long.

 - Mortgage Back Securities ETF – These ETFs are backed by a pool of real estate mortgage loans and allows banks to offer mortgages.

 - Treasury Inflation-Protected Securities ETF – As the name suggests, this ETF protects the investors from an increase in inflation.
-The principal value of the fund increases or decreases in line with the Consumer Price Index (CPI) which means if the inflation shoots so will the value of the fund.
+The principal value of the fund increases or decreases in line with the CPICPIThe Consumer Price Index (CPI) is a measure of the average price of a basket of regularly used consumer commodities compared to a base year.
+The CPI for the base year is 100, and this is the benchmark point., which means if the inflation shoots, so will the value of the fund.

 #2 – Corporate Bond ETF

-- Investment Grade ETF – Bonds with ratings AAA to BBB are referred to as Investment Grade bonds which are considered to be high credit ratings.
-This means, the risk of the issuer to default is very low and hence the return is a bit low as compared to other Corporate Bond ETFs.
+- Investment Grade ETF – Bonds with ratings AAA to BBB are referred to as Investment Grade bonds, which are considered high credit ratings.
+This means the risk of the issuer to default is very low, and hence the return is a bit low compared to other Corporate Bond ETFs.

-- Junk Bond ETF – As the name suggests, these are bonds issued by organizations that have a weak credit rating and have a higher chance of defaulting.
-These ETFs have a variety of Junk Bonds and hence offer higher yields not to mention the higher risk involved due to the credibility of the issuer.
+- Junk Bond ETF – As the name suggests, these are bonds issued by organizations with a weak credit rating and have a higher chance of defaulting.
+These ETFs have a variety of Junk Bonds and hence offer higher yields, not to mention the higher risk involved due to the credibility of the issuer.

 #3 – Broad Market Bond ETF

-This is the most popular type of bond exchange-traded funds since it offers a plethora of bonds in one fund that includes sovereign bonds to corporate bonds.
-Since these have a variety of bonds in the fund, investing in such funds reduces the risk of completely losing out on the investment whereas making a pathway for a long term investment option with returns at regular intervals.
+This is the most popular type of bond exchange-traded funds since it offers many bonds in one fund that includes sovereign bonds to corporate bonds.
+Since these have various bonds in the fund, investing in such funds reduces the risk of completely losing out on the investment, making a pathway for a long term investment option with returns at regular intervals.